-When you picture a home invasion, what do you see?
+When you picture a home invasion or a burglar, what do you see?

 Many burglars will case out the home they’re looking got rob to get a sense of the homeowners’ schedule so they know when the home is definitely going to be empty.
-And then, the burglars blend in to the neighbourhood.
+And then, the burglars blend into the neighbourhood.
 Sometimes, they go so far as to disguise themselves as delivery or tradespeople.
-Sometimes they pull up to a home in a suburban vehicle like a minivan so as not to arouse any suspicion at all.

 And while it’s true that most burglars will avoid targeting homes they know have an alarm or theft protection (generally indicated by a sticker on the window), now burglars are taking a look at exactly what kind of theft protection the home has.
-This is because the average burglar can be in and out of your home in less than 10 minutes with everything they want to take.
-In most cases, it takes longer than that for the police to get to the home once the alarm is tripped anyway, so the burglar is home free.
+This is because the average burglar can be in and out of your home in less than 10 minutes with everything they want to take, and without security cameras, they could go in & out with no one to identify them.
+With Smart Security Cameras that records footage live to your phone, it would be another story.

 So as a homeowner, how do you dissuade a burglar from choosing your home?
 Well, if you were a burglar and you knew a home’s burglary protection system was connected to a network of cameras that captured your face as you walked through the house, you’d probably think twice about knocking off that house.
 The same thing goes when the alarm system goes off as soon as they open a door, break a window or pass in front of a movement detector.

-A Stanley Security sticker tells a burglar they’re going to be on camera, and for most thieves, that’s enough to get the burglar to move on.
+A Stanley Security sticker tells a burglar they might be on camera, and for most thieves, that’s enough to get them to move on.

 The Full Stanley Security Theft Protection System